Software Development Cost Calculator: Estimating With AI Powered Engineering

 Enterprise$1,000,000+Large-scale platform rebuild, multi-year custom enterprise software, regulated industries with deep integration requirements, AI/ML systems with proprietary models

-Where your project lands within a band depends on the 12 factors we’ve broken down in our software development cost breakdown guide.
+Where your project lands within a band depends on the structural drivers in the next section, and on how aggressively you manage them.
 The bands are illustrative ranges based on patterns across the 200+ tech companies Full Scale has served, not Full Scale-specific rate cards.

 What Drives the Numbers Beyond the Rate

 The hourly rate in the calculator is one input.
-The bigger drivers of where your project lands within a cost band are structural:
+I’ve watched this math play out across the 200+ companies Full Scale has worked with.
+The bigger drivers of where your project lands sit on the structural side:

 • Scope and complexity.
 The single biggest factor.
 Larger and more complex projects require more time, more people, and more skilled people.
 Most cost overruns are scope-creep problems dressed up as estimation problems.